Iandmee/P3rs1f1l3/Linux_persistence_addons.md

-You can read more about how to build this *.so* here:
+You can read more on how to build this *.so* here:
 *refer: https://xakep.ru/2020/12/29/ld_preload-rootkit/*

 #### Detection: